sorchanidhubhghaill/cv/index.md

  - MRCSI (Opthalmology) Part 2 Clinical exam passed 2012
  - EBOD (European Board of Ophthalmology) passed, joint 3rd Place in Europe 2013
  - FEBOS-CR (Joint ESCRS/EBO Subspecialist Examination in Cataract and Refractive Surgery) passed 2017

+ ### Board memberships 2018

+ - Board member of the examinations committee of the Joint ESCRS/EBO subspecialist examination
+ - Board member of the Belgian Society of Cataract and Refractive Surgeons BSCRS

 ## Awarded funding